zoe-walker/Visualizations/docs/visualization-configuration-object.md

 * The width in pixels, e.g. "800px", allowed for the element created by MAE to contain the visualization
 ### height - String
 * The height in pixels, e.g. "600px", allowed for the element created by MAE to contain the visualization
+### animation - Boolean
+* Is the visualization to perform any animation, usually specified as false when a screenshot of the visualization is being made and true when being shown in the web
 ### data - Object
    * The data, conforming to the data shape defined by the visualization, for the visualization to render
 ### style - Object